-The Institut Français in the UAE bought together projects in an exhibition to be staged at Dubai Design Week 2020, exploring and creating connections between the global lockdown during the COVID-19 crisis and life in a small space such as astronauts when they are confined on the International space station.
+The Institut Français in the UAE brought together projects in an exhibition to be staged at Dubai Design Week 2020, exploring and creating connections between the global lockdown during the COVID-19 crisis and life in a small space such as astronauts when they are confined on the International space station.

 Curated by Cité du Design de Saint-Etienne rooted in Saint-Etienne, UNESCO Creative City of Design for 10 years, the showcase consists of three projects by Anthony Vacter, Simone Fehlinger and LUX design studio, each representing French creation and research clusters through design and space.